Updated with stock ratings.

 JP Morgan analysts say the vitamin industry is expected to grow 4% to 5% domestically.
 People are paying more attention to healthy living, consumers are more open to nutritional products and an aging population is increasingly focused on health issues.
 All of these trends, the firm says, will help drive growth.

-"Americans love 'magic in a bottle' and the industry
+"Americans love 'magic in a bottle' and

 The firm's top pick stock remains GNC Acquisition Holdings

 The second stock JP Morgan likes is Vitamin Shoppe

 However, the firm notes that Vitamin Shoppe is a "classic retail growth story" with less exposure to growth in sport nutrition.
 "GNC has more levers to pull for EPS upside given its multiple divisions and improved brand management while VSI doesn't annualize stepped up expenses until the third quarter of 2012."
 In other words, GNC looks like a better short-term play but won't be able to beat out VSI in the long run.

 JP Morgan estimates that total revenue in the vitamins, mineral and supplements industry will have risen 6% in 2011, after 5% in 2010.
 "The largest drivers from 2005 have been vitamins, sports nutrition and specialty supplements, with average annual growth in the high single digits.
 For 2012, we expect continued solid mid-single digit growth," it writes.

 GNC is rated a strong buy by five of eight analysts covering the stock, according to TheStreet Ratings.
 Vitamin Shoppe is rated a strong buy by eight of 14 analysts covering the stock and a hold stock by four analysts.

 2) Auto Rebound Spurs Chinese Stocks

 A broad rally in auto stocks may lift a few Chinese names that investors should look into.